 What is a content marketing roadmap?

 Seasoned marketers understand the value of content marketing.
 That is because prospective customers are increasingly conducting their own research online before engaging with a company.
-Content is an ideal way to reach these users.
+Content is an ideal way to reach your audience and drive traffic to your website.
 And content is also needed to retain existing customers — such as educational how-to guides.

 But there are many types of content you can create and topics to cover.
 It may seem difficult to narrow down which activities will be most effective.
 Or maybe you feel like your marketing team is mass-producing content on an ad-hoc basis with no real goals or sense of impact on the business.
 This makes it hard to justify spending on content programs or prioritize the content requests you might receive from across the company.

-A content marketing roadmap will help you implement a content plan that generates real results for your organization.
-Your roadmap should be organized around your content goals and initiatives.
+A content marketing roadmap is a tool that helps you implement a content plan organized around your content goals and initiatives.
 Then you can visualize the work required to achieve those objectives and a timeline for getting it done.

 Why is a content marketing roadmap important?